 The darkness was suffocating.
 The weight of it pressed down on his chest, crushing him.
-He couldn’t move, couldn’t breath.
-He fumbled in pockets and then he found it, his trusty lighter.
+He couldn’t move, couldn’t breathe.
+He fumbled in his pockets and then he found it, his trusty lighter.
 In the dim light he could see that he was inside a simple wooden box.
 A coffin.

 Buffy made it within 10 minutes and what she found took her breath away.
 Every tree within a hundred yards of the clearing had been leveled, blighted and black.
-All her slayer instincts were telling her something very powerful had just been here.
-She looked around, though she could sense that there was no one around.
-Soon her eyes landed on small wooden cross.
+All her slayer instincts told her that something very powerful had just been here.
+She looked around, though she could sense that there was no one .
+Soon her eyes landed on a small wooden cross.
 Hmm, that seems odd.
 She thought to herself.
 Why had she been brought here?
 Was she too late?
 She could feel an urgency building up inside her.
 No, she wasn’t too late.
 Whatever she needed to do, it still needed doing.

 Inch by inch, he made his way upward.
 He didn’t know if he could make it.
 His lungs were screaming for oxygen and his hands felt raw and bloody from the journey to the surface.
-Just when he didn’t know if he could stand it any longer, he felt his finger tips break through.
+Just when he could not stand it any longer, he felt his fingertips break through.
 Then he felt the touch of a pair of small hands grabbing his and pulling him free.

-Buffy gave a shape tug on the hands that had appeared from the ground.
-Normally the only thing that crawled out of graves where vampires, but she knew this man wasn’t a vampire.
-His hands, though dirty and bloody, where calloused and warm.
-Not to mention that it was daylight.
+Buffy gave a sharp tug on the hands that had a broken through the earth.
+Normally only vampires,crawled out of graves, but she knew this man wasn’t a vampire.
+His hands, though dirty and bloody, were calloused and warm.
+Not to mention, it was daylight.
 And her vamp-dar wasn’t going off.

 One more pull and she had him free.
-He was unsteady on his feet though and tipped forward taking her by surprise and they both went down on the grass.
-She was able to protect the obviously disoriented man from the brunt of the fall with her own body.
+He was unsteady on his feet though ,and tipped forward, taking her by surprise.
+They both went down on the grass.
+Buffy held on to him and took the brunt force of the fall with her own body.